Representative image of NOTA option on EVM.

 Credit: PTI File Photo

-New Delhi: The share of none of the above (NOTA) option went up marginally this time in the Bihar assembly polls as compared to the last elections but is still much lower than 2015, data shared by the Election Commission shows.
+During the Bihar Assembly polls, the share of none of the above (NOTA) option went up marginally this time as compared to the last elections but still falls short of the 2015 elections.

 According to the latest figures, 1.81 per cent or 6,65,870 of the total votes polled went to the NOTA option on electronic voting machines (EVMs) when voting took place for the 243-member House.

-The NOTA option had recorded its lowest percentage share in the 2024 Lok Sabha polls.
+The NOTA recorded its lowest percentage during the 2024 Lok Sabha Elections.